phaserjs/phaser/README.md

 * BitmapData.draw can now also take a Phaser.Sprite, Phaser.Image or BitmapData object as a source type.
 As a result BitmapData.drawSprite is now depcreated.
 * BitmapData.alphaMask can now also take a Phaser.Sprite, Phaser.Image or BitmapData object as a source type.
-* BitmapData.alphaMask has 4 new optional parameters: x, y, x2 and y2 to control exactly where the source and mask images are drawn.
+* BitmapData.alphaMask has 2 new optional parameters: sourceRect and maskRect to give more fine-grained control over where the source and mask are drawn and their size
 * BitmapData.alphaMask 'mask' parameter is now optional, if not given it will use itself as the mask.
 * BitmapData.alphaMask now calls BitmapData.update after running.
+* BitmapData.draw now has two optional parameters: width and height, to let you stretch the image being drawn if needed.

 ### New Features